Clendon Park

-Clendon Park is a suburb of Auckland in northern New Zealand.
+Clendon Park, also known as "Clendon", is a suburb of Auckland in northern New Zealand.
 It is located to the west of Manurewa and South of Wiri, and North of Weymouth, New Zealand.
 The suburb is in the Manurewa-Papakura ward, one of the 21 local boards of Auckland Council.

+Clendon Park is connected to the Auckland Southwestern Motorway via Roscommon Road, an arterial route which cuts across the suburb's northeastern corner.

 History

+In the 1830s William Fairburn, a missionary with the Church Missionary Society, claimed to have purchased most of South Auckland (83,000 acres, stretching from Papatoetoe to Papakura) from māori.
+After the treaty signing in 1840, the purchase was examined by the newly formed Colony of New Zealand.
+Fairburn was allowed to keep a seventh of the land, with the Crown keeping the "surplus lands".

-Clendon Park is named after Captain James Reddy Clendon who in 1840 traded land he owned in the Bay of Islands with the newly formed New Zealand Government for 10,000 acres (40 km^{2}) of land, then south of Auckland CBD.
+Clendon Park is named after Captain James Reddy Clendon who in 1840 traded land he owned in the Bay of Islands with the Crown for 10,000 acres (40 km^{2}) of the 'surplus lands', including Clendon Park.
+Clendon never lived in or visited the area.

 The name Clendon Park was chosen in October 1976 by the Manukau City Council.

 Clendon Park's first stage of development was at Finlayson Avenue, where the Clendon Park Community House opened in April 1979.
 The first stage of the Clendon Park Shopping Centre opened in 1984.
 The development later expanded south to Weymouth.